Parsaloi/web-assembly/README.md

 # web-assembly
-A mini-project series to learn writing webassembly code for developing web interfaces
+A mini-project series to learn how to compile code that targets web-assembly deployments

 ## This is purely experimental